UPPMAX/programming_formalisms/docs/deployment/documentation.md

 - We already have a file called ``README.md`` in ``/learners`` folder, that is used for information for the course participants.
 - Let's work with a README file for potential users.
 We can call it ``README-EXT.md``
+- (External) users should be able to install and use the the complete tool, including dependencies

 !!! info "Intro"

-    - (External) users should be able to install and use the the complete tool, including dependencies
     - Repo work
         - Work on GitHub!
         - When modifying repo, use a group specific branch
-        - When done, merge
+        - When done, merge/pull request
     - In the end we do code review together of the merging conflicts

 ???- tip "Markdown Cheat-Sheet"